Lab News

 The findings, published in the Aug.
 20 issue of Science, shed new light on how a genetic mutation identified nearly 20 years ago causes the disease.
 The mutation is associated with the majority of FSHD cases, which affects some 300,000 people worldwide. learn more

-Fred Hutch campus
+Fred Hutch campus.

 Each team of scientists will receive $80,000 grants to jump-start innovative and high-risk, high-reward research opportunities.

 Dr. Stanley Riddell, Clinical Research, and Dr. Stephen Tapscott, Human Biology, will ask whether DUX4 expression in antigen presenting cells can induce T-cells to recognize CT antigens and mount an immune response against cells bearing those antigens.
-This approach could lead to a universal cancer vaccine capable of targeting multiple different types of cancer. more
+This approach could lead to a universal cancer vaccine capable of targeting multiple different types of cancer. learn more

 Tapscott Lab plasmids are available on Addgene